sukantg/hacktogether/README.md

 # HackTogether Project Template

-Welcome to the HackTogether hackathon!
+Welcome to the HackTogether hackathon with Zuki and Eli!
 This template project is designed to give you a quick start with ReactTogether, Vite, and TypeScript.

 ## Getting Started